sawatkins/quickread/README.md

 quickread is a tool that allows users to upload & summarize PDFs.

-The backend is build in Go and uses AWS S3 for file storeage.
+The backend is build in Go and uses AWS S3 (provisioned with Terraform) for file storeage.

 Check it out here! [https://quickread.fly.dev](https://quickread.fly.dev)